kincl/lustre-on-openshift/terraform-fsx-lustre/README.md

 - `PERSISTENT_1`: Long-term storage with throughput specified via `per_unit_storage_throughput`
 - `PERSISTENT_2`: Latest generation persistent file system with throughput specified via `per_unit_storage_throughput`

+## Lustre Version Options (file_system_type_version)

+- `2.10`: Original version
+- `2.12`: Improved version with enhanced metadata performance
+- `2.15`: Latest version with the most features and best performance

+This project is configured to use Lustre version 2.15 by default (via the `file_system_type_version` parameter).
 This project configures a standalone FSx Lustre filesystem without any S3 data repository integration.
 If you need to integrate with an S3 bucket for data import/export, you'll need to add the appropriate configuration parameters.

 ## Mounting the FSx Lustre File System